o-az/takopi/readme.md

 1. Send a silent progress message
 2. Stream events from `codex exec`
-3. Update progress every ~1 second
+3. Update progress every 2 seconds
 4. Send final response with a resume token line

 ### Resume a Session